Focus and Scope

-Journal of Portuguese Linguistics is also indexed in the following services: Scopus, Linguistics Abstracts (Blackwell), Linguistics and Language Behavior Abstracts (Cambridge Scientific Abstracts), Linguistic Bibliography (Brill), ERIH PLUS (European Reference Index for the Humanities and the Social Sciences), EBSCO Publishing, Cabell's Directory in Psychology and Psychiatry.
+Journal of Portuguese Linguistics is also indexed in the following services: Scopus, Linguistics Abstracts (Blackwell), Linguistics and Language Behavior Abstracts (Cambridge Scientific Abstracts), Linguistic Bibliography (Brill), ERIH PLUS (European Reference Index for the Humanities and the Social Sciences), EBSCO Publishing, Cabell's Directory in Psychology and Psychiatry and Cengage Learning.

 Thomson Reuters has announced that Journal of Portuguese Linguistics has been accepted for indexing in the Emerging Sources Citation Index, a new edition of Web of Science.
 Content in this index is under consideration by Thomson Reuters to be accepted in the Science Citation Index Expanded, the Social Sciences Citation Index, and the Arts & Humanities Citation Index.

 If the journal is not indexed by your preferred service, please let us know by emailing email@example.com or alternatively by making an indexing request directly with the service.

 All publications include the publication data, and from June 2017 the submission and acceptance dates.

 All papers within the journal are assigned a Digital Object Identifier (DOI) at the time of publication, providing more persistent identifier to the article and helping to track citations.